Citrinate/FreePackages/README.md

 This plugin discovers free packages on Steam and activates them on your account.

 This plugin works by listening for changes to Steam's [PICS](https://steamdb.info/faq/#pics).
-It's possible to miss free packages if your bot is logged out as PICS will not show changes that happened before a certain time.
-For any packages you do miss, you'll have to activate them using another tool, or wait for that package to appear again in a newer change.
+Since PICs doesn't show changes that happened before a certain time, the plugin may not discover all previously released free packages.
+It's also possible to miss newly released free packages if your bot is logged out for extended periods of time.

 ## Installation